andreialex6/CareFlow/README.md

 # CareFlow

-This application is designed to handle main activities in a hospital
+CareFlow is an application designed to handle main activities in a hospital.

-Programming language:
-    I implemented this application using Tkinter Gui from Python, having a graphical interface for the application.
+It is implemented using Tkinter Gui from Python, having a graphical interface for the application.

 How to run the application:
     You have to use 'make' command in the 'Application' folder to